danielwaltz/vite-plugin-graphql-codegen/README.md

   enableWatcher: true,
   /* Allows overriding codegen configuration options in the context of this plugin.
 Useful if you prefer a cleaner log by passing { errorsOnly: true }. */
   configOverride: CodegenConfig,
+  /* Allows you to point to a non-standard config path location.
+Defaults to codegen.yml */
+  configPath: 'codegen.yml',
   /* Enable plugin logging to assist in debugging.
 Defaults to false. */
   debug: false,
 })